CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

     pgo version

 ##### Step 10
+Once the Operator is installed and functional, create new 4.1 clusters with the same name as was used previously.
+This will allow the new clusters to utilize the existing PVCs.

+	pgo create cluster <clustername> -n <namespace>

+##### Step 11
 To verify cluster status, run
         pgo test <clustername> -n <namespace>
 Output should be similar to: